Society of Port Engineers, Los Angeles A California Nonprofit Public Benefit Corporation

 10.1 Business and Administration

-The business of the Society shall be conducted by the Board, except as provided in 12.2.
+The business of the Society shall be conducted by the Board, except as otherwise required by these By-laws.

 The Board of Governors shall consist of the six (6) elected Governors.

-The Board shall consist of the President, First Vice President, Second Vice President, Secretary, Treasurer and the six (6) Governors.
+The Board shall consist of the President, First Vice President, Second Vice President, Secretary, Treasurer (or Secretary/Treasurer) and the six (6) Governors.

 10.3 Board Voting Members

-The voting members of the Board shall be the President, First Vice President, Second Vice President, Secretary, Treasurer, and the six (6) Governors.
+The voting members of the Board shall be the President, First Vice President, Second Vice President, Secretary, Treasurer, (or Secretary/Treasurer) and the six (6) Governors.

-The Society shall have four (4) types of meetings.
+The Society shall have five (5) types of meetings.

 A. Annual Meeting of members